-August 8, 2018: Marquez was too busy putting his outing back on the rails to realize he pulled off a rare immaculate inning.
-He accomplished three straight strikeouts—on three pitches apiece for a total of nine—in a 4-3 loss to the Pirates.
+August 8, 2018: Marquez pitched an immaculate inning.
+He accomplished three straight strikeouts—on three pitches each—in a 4-3 loss to the Pirates.

 Marquez was down, 3-0, at the time.
 He fanned the top of the Pirates' order—Corey Dickerson, Starling Marte and Gregory Polanco—all on curveballs.
 Marquez became the second pitcher in Rockies history, and first at Coors Field, to accomplish the feat.
 Lefty reliever Rex Brothers did it on June 14, 2014 in San Francisco, against Michael Morse, Brandon Crawford and Gregor Blanco.
 (Thomas Harding - MLB.com)

 September 26, 2018: Marquez tied a modern Major League record by fanning the first eight Phillies he faced.
 He matched the Astros' Jim Deshaies (Sept.
 23, 1986) and the Mets' Jacob deGrom (Sept.
 15, 2014).

 The modern era is since 1900.
 Before then, Mickey Welch, pitching for the 1884 New York Gothams, started a game with nine strikeouts.